SquidKit/SquidKit/README.md

 foo
 hello

-// again with logging disabled, to illustrate the foo() and bar() are not called:
+// again with logging disabled, to illustrate that foo() and bar() are not called:

 Log.setLogStatus(.Never)	// disable logging
 Log.print(bar())